chamber-ds/RP_iosBootstrap/README.md

 ### KeyboardNotifiable
  Register for keyboard notifications

+### DocumentsSearchable
+ Quick helper to look up a file in the documents directory

+### UIColor ext
+ Enable support for instanciation with RGB values

 ### Reachable
-  Find out if the user has a stable internet connection
+No longer supported.
+Use alamofire instead

 ### UIDevice
 No longer supported.
 Using Device Kit instead: github "dennisweissmann/DeviceKit" ~> 1.0

-### DocumentsSearchable
- Quick helper to look up a file in the documents directory

-### UIColor ext
- Enable support for instanciation with RGB values

-### UIDevice ext
- Adds class methods whichDevice() and whichVersion() to find the current Device's information.

 ## To use this framework